 The process begins with an idea, a vision for a new commercial space in your city or county.
 You need to consider where you’ll build, nearby amenities, floorspace designs, materials to include, and the budget for the entire project.
 But there are many steps that go into the process.
 Here’s a brief rundown of the construction phases to follow when developing a new commercial project.

 The planning phase is the very beginning of a commercial construction project.
-The planning phase is the most important piece of the development process as it lays out all of the requirements for the following phases, and it serves as a guide for how to take the development from start to finish.
+The planning phase is the most important piece of the development process because it lays out all of the requirements for the following phases.
+Furthermore, it serves as a guide for how to take the development from start to finish.

 Many planners will develop cost-oriented and schedule-oriented hierarchies of decision making throughout the process.
 This is an excellent way to appropriate the budget and the realistic timelines for completion throughout the project.
-Of course, there are also a few fundamental parts of the planning phase that must be completed before proceeding to the next steps of the construction project.
+Of course, there are also a few fundamental parts of the planning phase that you need to complete before proceeding to the next steps of the construction project.

 Find a location

 There’s no building unless you have a site to build upon.
 Selecting the right location requires: